 Speaking in the Indian Parliament Wednesday, Minister of Steel Dharmendra Pradhan said that steel was a deregulated sector and the government of India did not set any annual targets for steel production.
 Decision on quantity of steel production was taken by individual companies based on commercial considerations and market requirements, he added.

-.Asian Metal Copyright7 percent from 101Asian Metal Copyright
+.Asian Metal Copyright8 percent from the previous yearAsian Metal Copyright

 Copyright © Asian Metal Ltd All rights reserved.